mystique920/together-flux-mcp/README.md

     npm run build
     ```

-5.  **Configure `librechat.yaml`:**
+5.  **Configure MCP Client (Example: `librechat.yaml`):**
-    Edit your main `librechat.yaml` file to tell LibreChat how to execute this MCP server.
-Add an entry under `mcp_servers`:
+    Edit your client's configuration file.
+Add an entry for this server:
     ```yaml
-    # In your main librechat.yaml
+    # Example for librechat.yaml
     mcp_servers:
-      # You can add other MCP servers here too
-      search1api:
+      together-image-gen: # Use a descriptive name
-        # Optional: Display name for the server in LibreChat UI
+        # Optional: Display name for the server in the UI
-        # name: Search1API Tools
+        # name: Together AI Image Gen

-        # Command tells LibreChat to use 'node'
+        # Command tells the client how to run the server
         command: node

-        # Args specify the script for 'node' to run *inside the container*
+        # Args specify the script for 'node' to run *inside the container/environment*
         args:
+          # Adjust this path based on your volume mapping / setup
-          - /app/mcp-server/search1api-mcp/build/index.js
+          - /app/mcp-servers/<your-repository-directory>/build/index.js
     ```
     *   The `args` path (`/app/...`) is the location *inside* the LibreChat API container where the built server will be accessed (thanks to the volume bind in the next step).

-6.  **Configure Docker Volume Bind:**
+6.  **Configure Docker Volume Bind (If using Docker):**
-    Edit your `docker-compose.yml` (or more likely, your `docker-compose.override.yml`) to map the `search1api-mcp` directory from your host machine into the LibreChat API container.
-Find the `volumes:` section for the `api:` service:
+    If your client runs in Docker, map the server directory from your host into the container.
+Edit your `docker-compose.yml` or `docker-compose.override.yml`:
     ```yaml
-    # In your docker-compose.yml or docker-compose.override.yml
+    # Example for docker-compose.yml
     services:
-      api:
+      your_client_service: # e.g., api for LibreChat
         # ... other service config ...
         volumes:
-          # ... other volumes likely exist here ...
+          # ... other volumes ...

-          # Add this volume bind:
+          # Add this volume bind (adjust paths):
-          - ./mcp-server/search1api-mcp:/app/mcp-server/search1api-mcp
+          - ./mcp-servers/<your-repository-directory>:/app/mcp-servers/<your-repository-directory>
     ```
-    *   **Host Path (`./mcp-server/search1api-mcp`):** This is the path on your host machine *relative* to where your `docker-compose.yml` file is located.
-Adjust it if you cloned the repo elsewhere.
+    *   **Host Path (`./mcp-servers/...`):** Path on your host relative to `docker-compose.yml`.
-    *   **Container Path (`:/app/mcp-server/search1api-mcp`):** This is the path *inside* the container.
-It **must match** the directory structure used in the `librechat.yaml` `args` path.
+    *   **Container Path (`:/app/mcp-servers/...`):** Path inside the container.
+Must align with the path used in the client config (`librechat.yaml` args).

-7.  **Restart LibreChat:**
+7.  **Restart Client Application:**
-    Apply the changes by rebuilding (if you modified `docker-compose.yml`) and restarting your LibreChat stack.
+    Apply the configuration changes by restarting your client application (e.g., restart Docker containers).
-    ```bash
-    docker compose down && docker compose up -d --build
-    # Or: docker compose restart api (if only librechat.yaml changed)
-    ```

-Now, the Search1API server should be available as a tool provider within LibreChat.
+Now, the Together AI Image Generation server should be available as a tool provider within your client.

 ## Features

-- Web search functionality
-- News search functionality
-- Web page content extraction
-- Website sitemap extraction
-- Deep thinking and complex problem solving with DeepSeek R1
+- Generates images based on text prompts using the Together AI API.
+- Configurable parameters like model, dimensions, steps, etc.
-- Seamless integration with Claude Desktop, Cursor, Windsurf, Cline and other MCP clients
+- Integrates with MCP clients (e.g., Cline, LibreChat, Cursor).

-## Tools
+## Tool: `image_generation`

-### 1. Search Tool
-- Name: `search`
-- Description: Search the web using Search1API
+- **Description:** Generates images based on a text prompt using the Together AI API.
-- Parameters:
+- **Parameters:**
-  * `query` (required): Search query in natural language.
-Be specific and concise for better results
+  * `model` (required, string): The model ID to use (e.g., "stabilityai/stable-diffusion-xl-1024-v1.0").
+  * `prompt` (required, string): The text prompt to guide image generation.
+  * `width` (optional, integer, default: 1024): Image width in pixels.
-  * `max_results` (optional, default: 10): Number of results to return
+  * `height` (optional, integer, default: 1024): Image height in pixels.
-  * `search_service` (optional, default: "google"): Search service to use (google, bing, duckduckgo, yahoo, x, reddit, github, youtube, arxiv, wechat, bilibili, imdb, wikipedia)
-  * `crawl_results` (optional, default: 0): Number of results to crawl for full webpage content
-  * `include_sites` (optional): List of sites to include in search
-  * `exclude_sites` (optional): List of sites to exclude from search
-  * `time_range` (optional): Time range for search results ("day", "month", "year")

-### 2. News Tool
-- Name: `news`
-- Description: Search for news articles using Search1API
-- Parameters:
-  * `query` (required): Search query in natural language.
-Be specific and concise for better results
-  * `max_results` (optional, default: 10): Number of results to return
+  * `steps` (optional, integer, default: 20): Number of diffusion steps.
-  * `search_service` (optional, default: "bing"): Search service to use (google, bing, duckduckgo, yahoo, hackernews)
-  * `crawl_results` (optional, default: 0): Number of results to crawl for full webpage content
+  * `n` (optional, integer, default: 1): Number of images to generate.
-  * `include_sites` (optional): List of sites to include in search
-  * `exclude_sites` (optional): List of sites to exclude from search
-  * `time_range` (optional): Time range for search results ("day", "month", "year")

-### 3. Crawl Tool
-- Name: `crawl`
-- Description: Extract content from a URL using Search1API
-- Parameters:
-  * `url` (required): URL to crawl

-### 4. Sitemap Tool
-- Name: `sitemap`
-- Description: Get all related links from a URL
-- Parameters:
-  * `url` (required): URL to get sitemap

-### 5. Reasoning Tool
-- Name: `reasoning`
-- Description: A tool for deep thinking and complex problem solving with fast deepseek r1 model and web search ability(You can change to any other model in search1api website but the speed is not guaranteed)
-- Parameters:
-  * `content` (required): The question or problem that needs deep thinking

-### 6. Trending Tool
-- Name: `trending`
-- Description: Get trending topics from popular platforms
-- Parameters:
-  * `search_service` (required): Specify the platform to get trending topics from (github, hackernews)
+  * `seed` (optional, integer): Seed for reproducibility.
+  * `response_format` (optional, string, default: 'b64_json'): Format for returned images ('url' or 'b64_json').
-  * `max_results` (optional, default: 10): Maximum number of trending items to return
+  * `stop` (optional, array of strings): Sequences to stop generation at.
 ## Version History

-- v0.2.0: Added fallback `.env` support for LibreChat integration and updated dependencies.
-- v0.1.8: Added X(Twitter) and Reddit search services
-- v0.1.7: Added Trending tool for GitHub and Hacker News
-- v0.1.6: Added Wikipedia search service
-- v0.1.5: Added new search parameters (include_sites, exclude_sites, time_range) and new search services (arxiv, wechat, bilibili, imdb)
-- v0.1.4: Added reasoning tool with deepseek r1 and updated the Cursor and Windsurf configuration guide
-- v0.1.3: Added news search functionality
-- v0.1.2: Added sitemap functionality
-- v0.1.1: Added web crawling functionality
-- v0.1.0: Initial release with search functionality
+- v0.1.0 (Refactored): Initial version focused on Together AI image generation.
+Adapted from search1api-mcp v0.2.0.

 ## License